-After a year of sewing masks and struggling to decide which fabrics
+After a year and a half of sewing masks and struggling to decide which fabrics

 are likely to provide enough filtration...
 I have data.

 After reading dozens of papers...
 I know what to make of it.

 After seeing kids spill out of schools...
 I've learned the difference between

 theory and practice.

 This is my place to share my insights with you.

 I find the PoweCom KN95s to be the most comfortable mask for me... but a smidge big.